CAC Payback Period Explained: How to Calculate and Reduce SaaS Payback Period

 3. How do you calculate payback period?

-5. How is Payback Period useful to other SaaS metrics?
+5. How is the payback period useful to other SaaS metrics?

 6. The shorter the payback period, the sweeter your metrics